School of Industrial and Graphic Design

 INDD 2130 PRESENTATION RENDERING (3) LEC.
 2. LAB.
 2. Concept development using drawing and rendering skills with different media for ideas communication and presentation.

 INDD 2210 THREE DIMENSIONAL INDUSTRIAL DESIGN PRINCIPLES (6) LEC.
 2, AAB/LST.
 10. Pr.
 INDD 2110.
 Analysis of design fundamentals through three dimensional form.
 Analyzing function, utility, convenience, safety, maintenance and sustainable design.

 INDD 2220 ANTHROPOMETRY (3) LEC.
 3. Pr.
 INDD 2110.
-Departmental approval.
 Body measurements, movements and human capacity in relation to design with introduction to ergonomy and human physiology as it relates to design.
+School approval.

 INDD 2230 HISTORY OF INDUSTRIAL DESIGN (3) LEC.
 3. Pr.
 INDD 2110.
 Survey humankind's production of artifacts, from prehistory to present.
 Emphasis on ideas that mass produced artifacts mirror history and everyday culture.

 INDD 3110 EXHIBIT AND PACKAGING (6) LEC.
 1, LST.
 8. Pr.
 INDD 2210.
 Display systems using models, concepts development, rendering, packaging, identity programs and professional presentations.

 INDD 3120 INDUSTRIAL DESIGN METHODS (3) LEC.
 3. Pr.
 INDD 2210.
 Introduction to design management.
 Design methods and organizational procedures in analysis and solutions of design problems.
 Surveying philosophies and theories of design.